 Grooming your dog at home, whether long or short haired, is something all pet parents should do.
 Whether you use a groomer or the family bath tub it is an important part of pet parenting.
 Spending time brushing your dogs coat, builds the build between you and can help keep you pooch stress free.
-In the current situation, grooming salons are closed and like our own heads, our dog’s coats are becoming a little unruly!
 Here we talk you through our top tips on how to groom your dog at home.

 Grooming Short Haired Dogs

 Firstly, check the dog for any mats by running your hands all around them, head, ears, legs, body, and tail.
 Checking for any clumps of matted hair.
 Matted hair holds water.
 Hence it can be a nightmare to remove while wet and can leave your pet with sore irritated skin.
 Use this time to check for signs of fleas and ticks.
-Give them a quick brush with a mini slicker to remove the dead hair and then its time for a bath.
+Give them a quick brush with the Great & Small slicker brush to remove the dead hair and then its time for a bath.
 Use lukewarm water and test water temperature with elbow prior to bathing.

 Some dog shampoos do not lather up, but this is ok because it can help come rinsing time.
 Just be sure to spread and work the product into the fur.
 After applying the shampoo rinse it off and apply a second time, rinse again.
 The second application will really brighten up your dog's coat and give it a shine.
 Once all the shampoo has been removed gently run your hand over the dog and squeeze the dogs legs, body, ears, and tail, to remove any excess water.

 If your dog has very short hair a towel dry might be just enough.
 Brush them through after.